 In the past, it would have been necessary to send many samples to external labs for processing.
 However, with our modern equipment, we are able to process biochemistry and haematology panels, measure electrolytes and blood gasses in addition to evaluating coagulation times and monitoring patients on treatment for thyroid conditions, diabetes, epilepsy and more.

 Laparoscopy is a minimally invasive technique for viewing the internal structures of the abdomen.
 A laparoscope (camera) inserted through a small incision in the body wall magnifies images on a TV monitor allowing for a more thorough examination.
 Additional small incisions are made to facilitate the use of surgical instruments.
-The most common application of laparoscopy is biopsy, however in recent years, laparoscopy has been adopted as a less traumatic and less painful alternative to traditional spays.
+The most common application of laparoscopy is

 At Parkside, we have chosen to enrol in the Royal College of Veterinary Surgeons (RCVS) Practice Standards Scheme.
 This is a voluntary initiative which promotes a high standard of veterinary care in the UK, assessed through regular, rigorous inspections.
 As Parkside have achieved RCVS accreditation, you can rest assured that the you and your pet will receive the highest standard of veterinary care.